Find out more about Payment Gateway

 - Small and large businesses that have an online presence and perform sales on the internet use a gateway for secure payment services.

-- Individuals use payment gateways for online purchases and transactions.
+- Individuals use payment gateway tools for online purchases and transactions.

 What are Examples of Payment Gateway Software?